Please read text!

 This was due to the naturally occurring insect repellent chemical “Gossypol” which is found in high amounts in the roots.

 Unfortunately, the majority of cotton in today’s world market is Genetically modified.

-None of my stuff including this cotton is Genetically modified, and I will fight tooth and nail to ensure it never will be!!!
+None of my stuff including this cotton is Genetically modified, and it never will be!!!